louishouette/tuber_hub/docs/tuber_hub/AUTHORIZATION.md

 ## Conclusion

 TuberHub's authorization system provides a flexible, dynamic approach to access control.
 By combining the power of Pundit with a database-driven permission system, it allows for fine-grained control over who can access what in the application, while remaining adaptable to changes in the application structure.

+With the addition of farm-level authorization, TuberHub now supports complex multi-farm environments with different permission levels for each farm, providing a scalable solution for organizations managing multiple farms with different user access requirements.